 CEPA is New Jersey’s chief whistleblower protection.
 However, our New Jersey whistleblower claims lawyers can uphold employees’ rights through many other laws as well:

-If you think that you have been retaliated against because of your whistleblowing, disclosures, or objections to illegal activity, please don’t hesitate to reach out to Varcadipane & Pinnisi, PC today.
+If you think that you have been retaliated against because of your whistleblowing, disclosures, or objections to illegal activity, please don’t hesitate to reach out to Varcadipane & Pinnisi, P.C. today.
 With very little information, we can explain what services we offer for your unique situation and what you can expect to incur in fees and expenses throughout your legal matter.
 You can call us at 800-616-2916 or contact us online.
 We provide no-obligation case reviews with reputable New Jersey whistleblower claims lawyers.

 Need Help?
 Contact us 24/7

-Free Consultation (800) 616-2916New York & New Jersey Personal Injury & Litigation Lawyers
+New York & New Jersey Personal Injury & Litigation Lawyers

-Schedule a free consultation with one of our experienced lawyers by filling out the form below, or call us at (800) 616-2916
+Schedule a free consultation with one of our experienced legal professionals by filling out the form below, or call us at (800) 616-2916